sista-ai/ai-assistant-react/README.md

 ];
 ```

-To customize the AI personality or voice or provide extra information, beyound what's on the user screen, visit the [Admin Panel](https://admin.sista.ai/applications).

 ## Full Example: (Todo App)

-For a voice-interactive todo app to `add` or `remove` tasks, the setup is:
+For a voice-interactive todo app to `add` or `remove` tasks, the setup looks like this:

 ```js
 import React, { useEffect } from 'react';